 I have given you two sizes, both of which can amazingly be made out of one skein of Buffalo Wool Company’s exquisite bison/silk Sexy yarn.
 The smaller version is buttoned.
 Think of it as a little gift, one for you and one for a friend.

-This pattern is the fourth installment of the Mezzaluna Club.
+This pattern is part of the Mezzaluna Collection.